JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/a0/Incentive_Effects_a0.md

 with equality when $\tilde{p}_i = \tilde{\sigma}_i = z_0$.

-Increasing $a_0$ reduces total rewards for pools that rely primarily on external delegation rather than operator pledge, as $a_0$ penalizes low-pledge pools relative to high-pledge ones.
+Increasing $a_0$ reduces total rewards for pools that rely primarily on external delegation rather than operator declared pledge, as $a_0$ penalizes low-declared-pledge pools relative to high-declared-pledge ones.

-For a fixed level of pledge, this negative impact is more significant for larger pools (left plot).
-At first glance, the right plot may suggest that an operator can mitigate this effect by replacing delegations with operator pledge, but the operator-revenue analysis below shows that this mitigation is generally incomplete.
+For a fixed level of declared pledge, this negative impact is more significant for larger pools (left plot). <!-- At first glance, the right plot may suggest that an operator can mitigate this effect by replacing delegations with operator declared pledge, but the operator-revenue analysis below shows that this mitigation is generally incomplete. -->

 <p align="center">
   <img src="plots/Reward_function_vs_sigma_a0_cases.png" alt="Reward function when a0 changes versus delegation" width="48%">